Skip to content

 Refer to the Quick Start Guide for help with creating key maps.
 This page gives more detail about every option.

-Make sure to save :fontawesome-solid-save: your key map after applying these changes.
+Make sure to save your key map after applying these changes.

 A trigger is a combination of keys that must be pressed in a certain way to 'trigger' the key map.
 A key map can only have one trigger.
 You can change the order of the keys by holding down on one and then dragging it into a new position.